Reducing measurements in quantum erasure correction by quantum local recovery

-\begin{remark} Algorithms 1 and 2 in \cite{delfosse2020} need outcomes from only the measurements clarified in Claim \ref{i3} in Proposition \ref{prop4}.
-However, the paper \cite{delfosse2020} did not explicitly state that the measurements not given in Claim \ref{i3} in Proposition \ref{prop4} are unnecessary.
-Note also that Algorithms 2 and 3 in a more recent paper \cite{connolly2024} on erasure correction also assume $(\dim C_X + \dim C_Z)$ stabilizer measurement outcomes for a CSS code defined by $C_Z \times C_X$, without explicitly stating which measurements are sufficient among $(\dim C_X + \dim C_Z)$ stabilizer measurements. \end{remark}
+Note also that Algorithms 2 and 3 in a more recent paper \citep{connolly2024} on erasure correction also assume $(\dim C_X + \dim C_Z)$ stabilizer measurement outcomes for a CSS code defined by $C_Z \times C_X$, without explicitly stating which measurements are sufficient among $(\dim C_X + \dim C_Z)$ stabilizer measurements. \end{remark}

 As a corollary to Proposition \ref{prop4} and Corollary \ref{coro1}, we will clarify the locality of generalized surface codes.
-A quantum code is said to have locality $(r,\delta)$ if for any erasure at position $i$, there exists a local recovery set $J \ni i$ of size at most $r+\delta - 1$ that can locally recover any $\delta-1$ erasures among qudits in $J$ \cite{qlrc24}, and it is said to have locality $r$ if it has locality $(r, 2)$ \cite{golowich25}.
+A quantum code is said to have locality $(r,\delta)$ if for any erasure at position $i$, there exists a local recovery set $J \ni i$ of size at most $r+\delta - 1$ that can locally recover any $\delta-1$ erasures among qudits in $J$ \citep[Definition 10]{qlrc24}, and it is said to have locality $r$ if it has locality $(r, 2)$ \citep{golowich25}.
 Recall that $E \subset V \times V$ and $F \subset E$.
 We emphasize that $\delta-1$ erasures are considered in locality $(r,\delta)$.

 \begin{corollary} The generalized surface code considered in Section \ref{sec:surface} has locality $(r,\delta)$ with